ioccc-src/winner/bugs.md

 If you want to try and fix this (mis)feature, you are welcome to try.

-## 2001 schweikh

-### STATUS: known bug - please help us fix
+### STATUS: INABIAF - please **DO NOT** fix
 ### Source code: [2001/schweikh/schweikh.c](2001/schweikh/schweikh.c)
 ### Information: [2001/schweikh/README.md](2001/schweikh/README.md)

-This program will very likely crash or do something else if you do not give it two args.

-Note also that the glob pattern must match the whole string.
+The glob pattern must match the whole string.
 See the author's comments for details and a workaround.

 There's also no way to escape meta characters.

-If you want to try and fix this (mis)feature, you are welcome to try.

 # 2002